-The Government of India passed the National Sports Development Code of India in 2011, when Ajay Maken was sports minister, to place “restrictions on the age and tenure of office-bearers, besides envisaging free and fair elections and transparent functioning of National Sports Federations.”
+The Government of India passed the National Sports Development Code of India in 2011, when Ajay Maken was a sports minister, to place “restrictions on the age and tenure of office-bearers, besides envisaging free and fair elections and transparent functioning of National Sports Federations.”

-Soon after IOA’s suspension, there was swift action on cracking down violators who administered Boxing, Athletics and many such Olympic-affiliated sports associations in India.
+Soon after IOA’s suspension, there was swift action on cracking down violators who administered Boxing, Athletics, and many such Olympic-affiliated sports associations in India.

 Doesn’t the current IOA president know that Kalmadi and Chautala are corruption-tainted?
 Are the people recommended for Lifetime Presidents fit to hold the positions (even if it’s an honorary position) and doesn’t the appointments contradict the sports code of 2012?

-At a recent event, Vijay Goel, Sports minister of India quoted:
+At a recent event, Vijay Goel, Sports Minister of India quoted: